Shekar777/Demoji/README.md

-This is the small project about the convertion of emoji into text in seperately and combinely with sentence.
+This is the small project about the convertion of emoji into text seperately or with sentence.